adendl/DigitalHealth-Edge/README.md

 # Edge Health IoT Processing
 This project demonstrates how Red Hat technology such as Microshift & AMQ Streams (Kafka) can be used on edge devices placed in hospitals or other clinical locations to process health IoT data closer to the source.
+Yes.....Kafka at the edge (as opposed to MQTT - but it works well!)

 # Technologies Used
 Application	Component